aarthi31/MetQuest-OLD/README.md

 ## Output

-MetQuest generates a table, which consists of all the metabolites in the scope, and the corresponding sub-networks of lengths 0, .., cutoff.
+MetQuest generates a table, which consists of all the metabolites in the scope, and the corresponding sub-networks of lengths 0 till cutoff.